They Dare Not Love

-They Dare Not Love is a 1941 romantic war drama film directed by James Whale and starring George Brent, Martha Scott and Paul Lukas.
+They Dare Not Love is a 1941 American romantic war drama film directed by James Whale and starring George Brent, Martha Scott and Paul Lukas.
 Whale left the picture before the end of production; it was the last film released to credit him as director.

 Plot

 A prince flees Austria when the Nazis take over and settles in London.
 He encounters a beautiful Austrian émigré who makes him realize his mistake in leaving.
 He strikes a deal with the Nazis to return in exchange for some Austrian prisoners, but discovers that the Nazis are not to be trusted.